-Mirin (味醂 or みりん in Japanese) is a Japanese cooking rice wine with subtle sweet accents that make authentic teriyaki.
+Mirin (味醂 or みりん in Japanese) is a Japanese cooking rice wine with subtle sweet accents that gives the food a nice luster.
 It’s a common ingredient in Japanese cooking, and you can find it in most grocery stores or online.
 If you are in a crunch, you can easily substitute Mirin with dry white wine and sugar.

-- In a medium bowl, whisk together the mirin, white wine, soy sauce, sugar and fresh ginger.
+In a medium bowl, whisk together the mirin, white wine, soy sauce and sugar.

 Place a medium size saucepan over medium-high heat.

 Add the sauce mixture to the saucepan and bring to a boil, stirring occasionally to ensure the sugar dissolves.